 According to a survey conducted by the Center for Construction Research and Training, escalators seriously injure about 6,800 people per year in the U.S, even causing some deaths.
-To make matters worse, the Atlanta area has several hotspots of escalator danger.
+To make matters worse, Atlanta has several hotspots of escalator danger:

 Hartsfield-Jackson International Airport

 With the sheer volume of traffic that passes through Hartsfield-Jackson International Airport, it stands to reason that some accidents will happen on the premises.
 However, that same volume also makes patterns more obvious and, in the case of escalator injuries, disheartening.

 In one particularly dark stretch of 2008, three children were injured on the escalators over the course of just two months.
 The airport’s immediate response was to blame the children’s shoes, adding signs and a message that played every five minutes over the PA system that warned parents about “shoe accidents.”